About

 On Asterisk: “The poems and photographs in this unique collection are numinous and sharp with surprise and pleasure.
 Paul Munden’s poems provide a way of re-seeing and re-shaping spaces; of re-imagining and revising the history and inhabitants of a place; and of playing with time, image and the music of language in styles that beguile and delight.
 I enjoyed this book immensely.
 It is a gift to any reader who values attentive, playful, wide-awake art.” – David Morley

-On Analogue/Ditital: “The analogue/digital divide has never been more beguiling than in this masterful collection of nuanced and subtle poems.
+On Analogue/Digital: “The analogue/digital divide has never been more beguiling than in this masterful collection of nuanced and subtle poems.
 In them we travel routes into new and old technologies, across continents and the world, exploring history, being and modernity.
 And the collection reminds us that language crosses all divisions, speaking eloquently and movingly about the vicissitudes of personal change and the power of lasting connections.” – Paul Hetherington

 “[A] particularly strong suite of poems emerges, on the Australian natural world.
 The Great Barrier Reef, for example, is gorgeously figured as a ‘submerged cathedral’.” – Ben Kunkler